f0wl/blackCatConf/README.md

 # blackCatConf

-blackCatConf is a static configuration extractor implemented in Golang for the main component of DanaBot (targeting Microsoft Windows).
+blackCatConf is a static configuration extractor implemented in Golang for BlackCat Ransomware (targeting Microsoft Windows and GNU/Linux + VMware ESXi).
 By default the script will print the extracted information to stdout.
 It is also capable of dumping the malware configuration to disk as a JSON file with the ```-j``` flag.

 ### Usage